 Further ahead one can view huge prayer wheels powered by water running down the mountainside and an amazing rock art image of Guru Rinpoche, the founder of Tibetan Buddhism.

-The route towards monastery was mesmerizing with lush green escapes both the sides.
+The route towards the monastery was mesmerizing with lush green escapes on both sides.

-When we reached near the base camp of Cherry monastery, locals said it is closed and you are not allowed to go.
+When we reached the base camp of Cherry Monastery, locals said it is closed and you are not allowed to go.
 We were disappointed by hearing that and headed towards the Tango monastery.